Nashville Public Intoxication Lawyer

 What to Expect in Court

-You will only have to go to court if you are charged with public intoxication, at which point you will need your attorney to work on a defense that can hopefully help you dodge a conviction.
+After being charged with public intoxication, you will normally be given a court date, at which point you will need your Nashville public intoxication lawyer to work on a defense that can hopefully help you dodge a conviction.
 There are several different defenses we can utilize should your case head to court.

-In most cases, our goal will be to convince the judge that you weren’t in public when you were arrested or that you weren’t a danger to yourself or others while you were drunk.
+Depending on the facts, our goal might be to convince the judge that you were not intoxicated, were not in public at the time, or were not a danger to yourself or others.

-Our Nashville public intoxication defense attorneys’ goal will be to establish that you weren’t a danger to anyone, as simply being drunk isn’t against the law until you pose a threat to yourself or to someone else.
 Though it may be tempting to defend yourself in court, having a highly trained public intoxication attorney pleading your case can increase your odds of avoiding a class C misdemeanor conviction.
+Hiring an attorney might also allow you to avoid coming to court in person depending on the circumstances, especially if you live out of town.

 Consult with a Public Intoxication Defense Attorney in Nashville